wtho/bulma-css-vars/README.md

 ### Caveats
 * Requires Node.js and Dart Sass
 * The complexity of the setup
-* This solution does not provide a fallback, so browsers without CSS Variables support will not be able to handle the variable colors

 ## What is the difficulty?
 Why this setup?
 The problem is, that Bulma relies heavily on sass preprocessing, so if you set a color variable for `$primary`, this color will be modified for hover / focus shades on buttons, inversions for texts on buttons are calculated, and so on.